selcukgural/sguard/README.md

 ---
 ## Error Handling Guarantees
 - All guards validate inputs and will throw ArgumentNullException when necessary.
-- Callbacks are invoked in finally blocks to ensure execution regardless of early returns.
+- Callbacks are invoked in final blocks to ensure execution regardless of early returns.
 - If a callback throws, that exception will propagate (documented behavior)